 The staff and Board of Trustees serve the residents by keeping cost of interments down, keeping staffing at minimum levels and performing most work with existing staff.

 Key budget assumptions for forecasting General Fund revenues include the following:

-- Increase in property taxes due to increase in valuation.

-- Reduce cost of water consumption.

-- Cemetery Master Plan
+- Increase in property taxes due to increase in valuation. - Reduce cost of water consumption. - Effect of the district's reorganized boundaries - Cemetery Master Plan